BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231113144801968](PA_2.assets/image-20231113144801968.png)

 LB and LBU are defined analogously **for 8-bit values**.
-The SW, SH, and SB instructions store 32-bit, 16-bit, and 8-bit values from the low bits of register rs2 to memory.
+The SW， SH， and SB instructions store 32-bit， 16-bit， and 8-bit values from the low bits of register rs2 to memory.